Aztec sun stone: History

-León y Gama himself interceded before the canon of the cathedral, José Uribe, in order that the monolith found would not be buried again due to its perceived pagan origin (for which it had been buried almost two centuries before).
+León y Gama himself interceded before the canon of the cathedral in order that the monolith found would not be buried again due to its perceived pagan origin (for which it had been buried almost two centuries before).
 León y Gama argued that in countries like Italy there was much that was invested in rescuing and publicly showcasing monuments of the past.
 It is noteworthy that, for the spirit of the time, efforts were made to exhibit the monolith in a public place and also to promote its study.
 León y Gama defended in his writings the artistic character of the stone, in competition with arguments of authors like Georges-Louis Leclerc, Comte de Buffon, who gave lesser value to those born in the American continent, including their artistic talent.

 The monolith was placed on one side of the west tower of the Metropolitan Cathedral on 2 July 1791.
-There it was observed by, among others, Alexander von Humboldt, who made several studies on its iconography.
+There it was observed by, among others, Alexander von Humboldt, who made several studies of its iconography.
 Mexican sources alleged that during the Mexican–American War, soldiers of the United States Army who occupied the plaza used it for target shooting, though there is no evidence of such damage to the sculpture.
 Victorious General Winfield Scott contemplated taking it back to Washington D.C. as a war trophy, if the Mexicans did not make peace.

 In August 1885, the stone was transferred to the Monolith Gallery of the Archaeological Museum on Moneda Street, on the initiative of Jesús Sánchez, director of the same.
 Through documents from the time, it is known that popular animosity resulted from the "confinement" of a public city icon.

 In 1964 the stone was transferred to the National Museum of Anthropology, where the stone presides over the Mexica Hall of the museum and is inscribed in various Mexican coins.

 Before the discovery of the monolith of Tlaltecuhtli, deity of the earth, with measurements being 4 by 3.57 meters high, it was thought that the sun stone was the largest Mexica monolith in dimensions.